mozilla/experimenter-docs/docs/jetstream/outcomes.md

 The important elements are:

 * Top-level `friendly_name` and `description` fields, which define how the Outcome appears in Experimenter
+* The optional top-level `default_metrics` field, which specifies the metrics that will be showed at the top of the visualization page as the "primary metrics"
 * One or more `metrics` blocks that describe the metrics to compute, and any supporting `data_source`s as necessary.

 The configuration languge is identical to the custom experiment configuration language described in [Configuring Jetstream].